salalaslam/learn-react/GUIDEBOOK.md

 - Minify and bundle JavaScript and CSS files.
 - Use caching headers (e.g., Cache-Control) to leverage browser caching.
 - Lazy load non-critical resources to reduce initial load.

+### Security Practices (Optional)

+- Use secure coding practices to prevent common vulnerabilities such as SQL injection, XSS, and CSRF.
+- Monitor and log security events to detect and respond to potential security incidents.
+- Perform regular security assessments and penetration testing to identify and mitigate vulnerabilities.
+- Use multi-factor authentication (MFA) for accessing sensitive parts of the application.

 ---